awaisdevops/ansible/nexus-deployment/README.md

 - **Sudo privileges** on the remote server.
 - The **nexus_server** defined in your Ansible inventory file.
 - A supported Linux distribution (e.g., Ubuntu) running on your server.

+#### Steps to create a server on DigitalOcean
+Login to your account on [DigitalOcean](https://cloud.digitalocean.com/login) and create a new Droplet (Frankfurt, Ubuntu, Shared CPU, Regular, 4GB / 2CPU).
+Use the existing SSH key and name it 'ubuntu-ansible-demo-2'.
+Copy the IP address of the new droplet (104.248.17.245).

 ## Playbook Breakdown